Chapter 3: General Provisions, Section 6: Control of Materials

 Section 6-2.01E, “Material Source Inspection and Testing,” of the Standard Specifications includes deductions in payment for fabrication at some distance from Sacramento and Los Angeles.
 In addition, some special provisions may modify the amount to be deducted.
 Deduct the appropriate amount, applying it as an administrative deduction on estimates that include payment for the item.
 Use a standard description of “Out of State Inspect” on Form CEM-6101, “Project Record—Estimate Request.”
-This deduction should be made in whole, when appropriate.
+The entire deduction should be made, when appropriate.
 However, if the deduction is large, the resident engineer has the option to deduct incremental amounts until the full deduction is made.

-In addition to the California Test methods, the Standard Specifications contain references to the standards and tests of the American Association of State Highway and Transportation Officials and the American Society for Testing and Materials.
+In addition to the California Test methods, the specifications contain references to the standards and tests of the American Association of State Highway and Transportation Officials and the American Society for Testing and Materials.

 California test methods are available at:

-American Association of State Highway and Transportation Officials, American Society for Testing and Materials, and other test methods are available by clicking on Material Standards (ASTM/AASHTO) to get the IHS Spec’s and Standards Search link accessible by Caltrans staff on the Caltrans intranet at:
+American Association of State Highway and Transportation Officials, American Society for Testing and Materials, and other test methods are available by clicking on the Material Standards (ASTM/AASHTO) link to get to the IHS Markit database.

 Whenever samples are taken from materials sites, the resident engineer must assure that the samples are representative of material being used.
 Degradation and segregation may occur in aggregates between the processing operation and their incorporation in the work.
 The resident engineer cannot assume that material satisfactorily tested at the source or at the processing plant is still satisfactory at the job site.
 To assure specification compliance, confirm the contractor tests at the frequencies shown in the specifications as the material is being incorporated into the work.
 Also, perform and record acceptance sampling and testing as required by Section 6-1, “Sample Types and Frequencies,” of this manual.
 Deliver acceptance samples to the district laboratory within 1 business day for projects within 50 miles and within 2 business days for projects more than 50 miles from the district laboratory, except where sampling or test methods conflict.
 Report acceptance test results to the contractor within 2 business days of receipt from the laboratory.
 The contractor must be advised that all test results are available for their inspection.
 Accordingly, test results must remain in the project files.
 Provide copies of acceptance tests to the contractor upon request.

-Section 25, “Aggregate Subbases”; Section 26, “Aggregate Bases”; Section 27, “Cement Treated Bases”; Section 28, “Concrete Bases”; Section 37, “Seal Coats”; and Section 90, “Concrete,” of the Standard Specifications, all contain provisions for an acceptable range of test results.
-If a test result fails to meet the requirements of the operating range but meets contract compliance, the contractor usually needs to make some change in operations to ensure that subsequent test results meet the operating range requirements.
+Section 25, “Aggregate Subbases”; Section 26, “Aggregate Bases”; Section 27, “Cement Treated Bases”; Section 28, “Concrete Bases”; Section 37, “Bituminous Seals”; and Section 90, “Concrete,” of the Standard Specifications, all contain provisions for an acceptable range of test results.
+If a test result fails to meet the requirements of the operating range but meets contract compliance, the contractor usually needs to make some change in operations to assure that subsequent test results meet the operating range requirements.
 The resident engineer should document the contractor’s actions and any off-site testing done before the next day’s work.

 If a test result fails to meet the specified value for contract compliance, the result should be treated just like any other failing test result.
 However, if the contractor writes a request, the resident engineer may consider leaving the material in place and applying the specified deduction, if the specifications allow.
 The contractor’s written request, along with documentation of reasons for leaving the material in place and the contractor’s actions, is sufficient for the contract records.
 A change order accepting out-of-specification material is not required in this case because the specifications provide the procedure for acceptance.